Navigating the world of leather can be complex. However, our leather quality chart simplifies it for you.

-Finished split leather is often referred to as “Genuine” leather simply because it’s a marketing person’s strategy designed to fool customers.
+Marketers often refer to Finished split leather as “Genuine” leather as a strategy to deceive customers.
 When you see the word “Genuine” you think of quality and the “real deal.”

 Unfortunately, this is total garbage.

-Genuine leather is often several layers of split leather bonded together with a thin polyurethane or vinyl layer to give it strength and a uniform appearance.
-The backing is generally not visible to the end consumer.
+Manufacturers bond several layers of split leather together with a thin polyurethane or vinyl layer to give it strength and a uniform appearance.
+The end consumer usually doesn't see the backing.

-These are heavily processed off-cuts, that are the least breathable and will never develop a patina.
-Unless you count surface-cracking and falling apart patina.
+Manufacturers heavily process these off-cuts, which are the least breathable and will never develop a patina.
+Unless you count surface-cracking and falling-apart patina.

 And the feel is almost always like plastic.